tidal3527/stable-research/docs/02-market-trends/03-stablecoins-impact-traditional-finance/index.md

 ## Conclusion

-Stablecoins are no longer just a crypto niche; they are actively reshaping traditional finance by enhancing transaction efficiency, altering capital flows, and challenging banking and investment models.
-As adoption grows, their impact on liquidity, lending, and commerce will continue to drive significant changes across global financial markets.
+Stablecoins are no longer just a crypto niche; they are actively reshaping traditional finance by enhancing transaction efficiency, altering capital flows and challenging banking and investment models.
+As adoption grows, their impact on liquidity, lending and commerce will continue to drive significant changes across global financial markets.